 Importance of Slips, Trips and Falls on the Same Level

-- Tragically two people died as a result of slips, trips and falls on the same level in 2015.
+- Tragically people die as a result of work slips, trips and falls on the same level

-- Every working day five people are hurt in workplace slips, trips and falls
+- Every working day, seven people are hurt in work slips, trips and falls

 - Slips, trips and falls are the second highest single cause of workplace injuries

-- A greater percentage of slips, trips and falls lead to over a month off work, compared to all other accidents
+- 22% of slips, trips and falls lead to over a month off work, compared to 17% of all other accidents

 Perception of Slips, Trips and Falls